1. Testing for the change in pH as CO2 is injected

 Off-gassing / Gaseous Exchange

-Off-gassing / gaseous exchange occurs whenever there is contact time between the water surface and air.
+Off-gassing/gaseous exchange occurs whenever there is contact time between the water surface and air.
 It brings tank O2 & CO2 levels closer to atmospheric concentrations.
-In our planted tanks we need a certain amount of this.
+In our planted tanks, we need a certain amount of this.
 This seems counter-intuitive at first, but it makes tuning CO2 levels higher much easier.
-As your CO2 injection reaches saturation point – because the tank is an enclosed system, your injection rate will eventually equal to the rate of off gassing of CO2.
-If you want to inject at a higher rate – there needs to be sufficient off gassing mechanism to prevent a lethal build-up.
-To have a high, but non-lethal saturation rate of CO2 in the tank, ironically we need the combination of good off gassing mechanism and high CO2 injection rates.
+As your CO2 injection reaches saturation point – because the tank is an enclosed system, your injection rate will eventually equal the rate of off gassing of CO2.
+If you want to inject at a higher rate – there needs to be a sufficient off gassing mechanism to prevent a lethal build-up.
+To have a high, non-lethal saturation rate of CO2 in the tank, ironically, we need a good off-gassing mechanism and high CO2 injection rates.
 To read in-depth about the physics of why this is so, head to this section.

 To have good gaseous exchange isn’t that difficult.
 Firstly, have a decent amount of surface agitation and clean water surface. (surface skimmers, sumps).
 Secondly, have a good turn over of the top layer of water with deeper layer in the tanks. (this usually means having your filter outflow or a pump near the surface of the water).

-I personally use surface skimmers on all my tanks but any device that causes circulation of surface and deeper layers of water in the tank will work.
+I use surface skimmers on all my tanks, but any device that causes circulation of surface and deeper layers of water in the tank will work.

-Apart from learning to tune CO2 levels well, distributing it evenly throughout the tank is the single biggest impact factor in a CO2 injected planted tank.
+Apart from learning to tune CO2 levels well, distributing it evenly throughout the tank is the single most significant impact factor in a CO2 injected planted tank.

-If using a standard CO2 diffuser, it should be placed in the down wash of flow on the opposite wall from the filter outlet. (red D below).
-CO2 mist should be carried downwards by the current all the way to hit the yellow X in the picture.
+If using a standard CO2 diffuser, it should be placed in the downwash of flow on the opposite wall from the filter outlet. (red D below).
+CO2 mist should be carried downwards by the current to hit the yellow X in the picture.

-In the tank above, the lily pipe performs two functions well – firstly it creates water exchange between the surface layer and deeper layers in the tank (off gassing mechanism).
+In the tank above, the lily pipe performs two functions well – firstly, it creates water exchange between the surface layer and deeper layers in the tank (an off-gassing mechanism).
 Secondly, it presses CO2 mist down against the plants where it can be utilized.